codepath/web102_prework/README.md

-# WEB102 Prework - *SMC GAME HUB*
+# WEB102 Prework - *SMC GAMES FUNDING*

 Submitted by: **Mohammed Nazib Hossain Khan**

-**SMC GAME HUB** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**SMC GAMES FUNDING** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **X** hours spent in total